elasticpath/smc-upgrader/README.md

   <version>             The version of Elastic Path Self-Managed Commerce to upgrade to.
   -C=<workingDir>       The working directory containing the git repo to be upgraded.
 Defaults to the current working directory.
-  -d, --[no-]do-resolve-diffs
+  -d, --[no-]resolve-diffs
                         Toggles whether to reconcile diffs between the merged branch and the upstream contents.
 Enabled by default.
   -h, --help            Show this help message and exit.
-  -m, --[no-]do-merge   Toggles whether to perform a merge.
+  -m, --[no-]merge      Toggles whether to perform a merge.
 Enabled by default.
-  -r, --[no-]do-resolve-conflicts
+  -r, --[no-]resolve-conflicts
                         Toggles whether to resolve merge conflicts.
 Enabled by default.
   -u, --upstream-repository-url=<upstreamRemoteRepositoryUrl>
                         The URL of the upstream repository containing upgrade commits.